Phil Jackson

 Jackson is known for his use of Tex Winter's triangle offense as well as a holistic approach to coaching that was influenced by Eastern philosophy, garnering him the nickname "Zen Master".
 Jackson cited Robert Pirsig's book Zen and the Art of Motorcycle Maintenance as one of the major guiding forces in his life.
 He also applied Native American spiritual practices as documented in his book Sacred Hoops.
 He is the author of several candid books about his teams and his basketball strategies.
-In 2007, Jackson was inducted into the Basketball Hall of Fame.
-In 1996, as part of celebrations for the NBA's 50th anniversary, Jackson was named one of the 10 greatest coaches in league history.